 - Joint aches and pains.

-As a woman moves through each phase of menopause, hormone levels can fluctuate significantly.
-Vital hormones, such as oestrogen, progesterone and testosterone remain important for bones, vaginal and urethral tissues, skin, brain function and cardiovascular health.
-Balancing and replenishing these hormones remains important for the maintenance of a woman’s health, energy, mood and brain function.
+As you move through each phase of menopause, hormone levels can fluctuate significantly causing hormonal imbalance.
+However, these vital hormones, such as estrogen, progesterone and testosterone remain important for bones, vaginal and urethral health, skin, brain function and cardiovascular health.
+It is therefore important to effectively balance and replenish these hormones in order to maintain health, energy, mood and brain function.